Chapter 10.08

 10.08.030 Use of Public Property for Commercial Purposes.

-A. Except as otherwise provided in this section, no person shall use any public right-of-way or parkway or other public property for the purpose of storing or displaying any equipment, materials or merchandise, or any other commercial purpose.
+A. Except as otherwise provided in this section, no person shall use any public right-of-way or parkway or other public property for the purpose of storing or displaying any equipment, goods, materials or merchandise, or any other commercial purpose.

 B. Public rights-of-way or parkways may be used for the purpose of selling, storing, or displaying any equipment, material, merchandise or for other commercial purposes in the following cases:

-1. For the transmission of water, sewer, gas, electricity, television, radio signals or similar substances or activity pursuant to franchise granted by the City Council in accordance with the City Charter, City ordinance or State law;
+1. For the transmission of water, sewer, gas, electricity, television, radio signals or similar substances or activity pursuant to a franchise granted by the City Council in accordance with the City Charter, City ordinance or State law;

-2. For displaying newspapers and periodicals for sale subject to compliance with the provisions of Chapter 5.70;
+2. For displaying newspapers and periodicals for sale, subject to compliance with the provisions of Chapter 5.70;

 3. For the temporary storage of construction equipment or material provided a permit is issued pursuant to Chapter 12.62 and the storage is consistent with provisions of the Uniform Building Code;